 Noted philanthropist Robert F. Smith is an avid supporter of the Prostate Cancer Foundation (PCF).
-His contributions have helped pave the way for research and development into better ways of detecting prostate cancer earlier, especially in African American men, and have helped to fund treatment centers like the Robert Frederick Smith Precision Oncology Center of Excellence at the Jesse Brown VA Medical Center in Chicago and the Mount Sinai Robert F. Smith Mobile Prostate Cancer Screening at Mount Sinai Health System in New York CIty.
+His contributions have helped pave the way for research and development into better ways of detecting prostate cancer earlier, especially in Black men, and have helped to fund treatment centers like the Robert Frederick Smith Precision Oncology Center of Excellence at the Jesse Brown VA Medical Center in Chicago, IL, and the Mount Sinai Robert F. Smith Mobile Prostate Cancer Screening Unit in New York, NY.

 Learn more about Smith’s support of the PCF and his other philanthropic efforts.